Momijigari (play): Kabuki dance in Meiji

 In 1887, a kabuki dance version of the play was staged, starring the popular actor Ichikawa Danjūrō IX as Sarashinahime (demon).
-(Note: played Yamagami (the mountain god) and played Koremochi.)
+(Note: Nakamura Shikan IV (中村芝翫 (4代目)) played Yamagami (the mountain god) and Ichikawa Sadanji I (市川左團次 (初代)) played Koremochi.)

 This performance followed the script newly written by Kawatake Mokuami in the Meiji Period, based on an earlier work from 1849.
 It adheres to the basic plot of the Noh play, but with some differences.
 The demon-princess is given the name Sarashina-hime; the deity warning the warrior is now a Yamagami ("mountain god") sent by Hachiman; and the divine sword given to the warrior Koremochi is identified as the Kogarasumaru.
 The demon employs a maple branch to parry Koremochi's sword, until the branch is knocked out of its hand.
 It then uses its glaring gaze to immobilize Koremochi.
 However, Koremochi’s magic sword continues fighting of its own accord and kills the demon.

 This version was written to be accompanied by Takemoto, nagauta and Tokiwazu music.

 It was an unprecedented performance, with the reigning Emperor Meiji officially in the audience.
 This was a break from tradition as kabuki had customarily been deemed beneath the dignity of viewing by the higher echelons of society.
 The performance also led to the first narrative filmed in Japan.